 Stockton-owned vessels (>20’ LOA) are designated by the United States Coast Guard as Oceanographic Research Vessels (ORV) under the provisions provided by CFR 46 Subchapter A part 3 – Oceanographic Research Vessels.
 All vessels are maintained to the standards set forth for uninspected vessels designated as ORVs and are inspected by the USCG at least every two years.

-Safety Documents for Vessel Passengers - review these first
+Safety Documents for Vessel Passengers and Field Crews - review items required of your activity

 Safety Form Submissions for Vessel Passengers - must be completed by all vessel passengers